catalyst-cloud/catalystcloud-docs/source/images/sharing-images.rst

-In the event that you need to share custom images created in one project across one or multiple other projects, the following section describes how you are able to share your images using openstack API commands.
+In the event that you need to share custom images created in one project across one or multiple other projects, the following section describes how you are able to share your images using OpenStack CLI commands.

 .. note::